orstavik/JoiEvents/docs/1c_event_propagation/7_Problem_async_sync_propagation.md

 ```

 1. click on #inner
+2. click on #inner
-2. click on #outer
+3. click on #outer
+4. microtask from #inner
-3. microtask from #inner
+5. microtask from #inner
-4. microtask from #outer
+6. microtask from #outer

+7.  click on #inner
+8.  microtask from #inner
-5. click on #inner
+9.  click on #inner
-6. microtask from #inner
+10. microtask from #inner
-7. click on #outer
+11. click on #outer
-8. microtask from #outer
+12. microtask from #outer

 ```

- * Lines 1-4 is the output from `.dispatchEvent(new MouseEvent("click", {bubbles: true}))` on the "Click on me!" element.
+ * Lines 1-6 is the output from `.dispatchEvent(new MouseEvent("click", {bubbles: true}))` on the "Click on me!" element.
 All three event listeners are run *before* any of the tasks added to the microtask queue.

- * Lines 5-8 is the output from the "native" reaction to the user action of clicking on "Click on me!" with either mouse or touch.
+ * Lines 7-12 is the output from the "native" reaction to the user action of clicking on "Click on me!" with either mouse or touch.
 Here, the tasks added to the microtask queue are run *before* the next event listener.

 ## Conclusion